-- A. Construct all bikeways and implement all programs identified in the 2012 BTP by 2020. - B. Develop and fully implement a pedestrian master plan with specific focus on local vehicle trip reduction by 2020. - C. Support a rotating car-free day program at local schools and as part of other local events to raise awareness about school commute alternatives. - D. Continue to pursue and implement Safe Routes to School projects. - E. Continue to implement the City's Complete Streets policy and traffic calming plans and projects. - F. Support a local bike-share program.
+- A. Construct all bikeways and implement all programs identified in the 2012 BTP. - B. Develop and fully implement a pedestrian master plan with specific focus on local vehicle trip reduction. - C. Support a rotating car-free day program at local schools and as part of other local events to raise awareness about school commute alternatives.